tangrams/tangram-docs/pages/Filters-Overview.md

 Every filter is a proposition: "This statement is true".
 Each feature is tested against each top-level filter, and if the feature's data doesn't contradict the filter, that feature will be drawn in any associated [[draw]] styles, and passed on to any _sublayers_.

-for example, assume we have a piece of data, in the form of a feature with a single property called "height":
+For example, assume we have a piece of data, in the form of a feature with a single property called "height":

 ```json
 { "type":"Feature", "properties":{ "height":200 } }